 The learning objectives method can be highly flexible.
 Parents need to decide if in their homeschool it is permitted to revise learning objectives as the year progresses.
 If the student becomes particularly engaged in a certain aspect of the subject they are studying can the learning objectives be adjusted?
 Families should also decide if both parent and child will participate in deciding on objectives and determining if they have been achieved.
 As families decide on learning objectives it makes sense to consider how this information will be presented in homeschool documents during the college admissions process.
 College admissions expects homeschoolers to be able to explain their learning approach and show some outside validation for the transcript.

 Homeschoolers have a great deal of flexibility in creating a credit system that works for their family.
 It is important to consider your family’s homeschooling objectives and philosophy as you make decisions about homeschooling high school.
-Whatever your decision it is important that you are prepared to discuss your approach within your homeschooling documents including your school profile.
+Whatever your decide it is important that you are prepared to discuss your approach within your homeschooling documents including your school profile.
 Also, as you calculate high school credits, also keep in mind colleges’ expectations.
 This free printable list of Homeschool High School requirements is a good place to start getting a better sense what colleges expect from their applicants.